Kate Rusby: Career

-Rusby was born into a family of musicians in 1973 in Penistone, West Riding of Yorkshire, England.
+Rusby was born into a family of musicians in 1973 in Penistone, Barnsley and grew up in nearby Cawthorne, Barnsley.
 After learning to play the guitar, the fiddle and the piano, as well as to sing, she played in many local folk festivals as a child and adolescent, before joining (and becoming the lead vocalist of) the all-female Celtic folk band the Poozies.
 1995 saw the release of her breakthrough album, Kate Rusby & Kathryn Roberts, a collaboration with her friend and fellow Barnsley folk singer Kathryn Roberts.
 In 1997, with the help of her family, Rusby recorded and released her first solo album, Hourglass.
 Since then she has gone on to receive acclaim in her home country and abroad and her family continues to help her with all aspects of her professional career.

 Rusby was also a member of the folk group Equation, later to be replaced by Cara Dillon.
 The early line-up also featured Rusby's erstwhile performing partner Kathryn Roberts and Mercury-nominated artist Seth Lakeman, and his brother, Sean Lakeman.
 Their first EP, In Session, had a small commercial release and led to them signing a major record deal with WEA.

-The previously unreleased song "Wandering Soul" was Rusby's contribution to the soundtrack for Billy Connolly's World Tour of New Zealand, an eight-part BBC television documentary series originally broadcast in November 2004.
+The previously unreleased song "Wandering Soul" was Rusby's contribution to Billy Connolly's Musical Tour of New Zealand, the soundtrack to Billy Connolly's eight-part BBC One television documentary series World Tour of New Zealand, originally broadcast in November 2004.

 A collaboration with Ronan Keating saw Rusby riding high in the UK Singles Chart; their duet "All Over Again" peaked at No. 6 in June 2006.
-She also made a vocal contribution to the successful debut solo album of Roddy Woomble, the lead singer of Idlewild.
+She also made a vocal contribution to My Secret Is My Silence, the successful debut solo album of Roddy Woomble, the lead singer of Idlewild.
 In the same year her cover of The Kinks' "The Village Green Preservation Society" was used as the theme tune to the BBC One television sitcom Jam & Jerusalem.
 Rusby wrote several new songs for the series, and was credited as being responsible for the show's music.